Fracton Spin Liquid and Exotic Frustrated Phases in Ising-like Octochlore Magnets: Phase Diagram

-$\bm{\circ}$ $\bm{\cramped{E_u\fragmented T_{1g}}}$ --- Denoted in the phase diagram by a hatched green-magenta arc, in this phase the single-octahedron ground states are the fragmented configurations shown in \cref{fig:E_irrep_fragmentation}(a).
+$\bm{\circ}$ $\bm{\cramped{E_u\fragmented T_{1g}}}$ \textbf{(Fragmented Spin Ice)} --- Denoted in the phase diagram by a hatched green-magenta arc, in this phase the single-octahedron ground states are the fragmented configurations shown in \cref{fig:E_irrep_fragmentation}(a).
 These are a subset of the 3-in--3-out spin ice configurations.
 Reference~\cite{szaboFragmentedSpinIce2022} showed that these configurations are sufficient to preserve an extensive ground state manifold, giving a CSL that is a restricted version of spin ice dubbed ``fragmented spin ice'' (FSI).
-This is a U(1) Coulomb phase like spin ice, with algebraic correlations and 2-fold pinch points.
-Excitations include the monopoles of spin ice, but additionally the $E_u\fragmented T_{1g}$ states (\cref{fig:phase_diagram}(c)), which have zero monopole moment, are also gapped low-energy excitations.
-The latter can be viewed as an energy cost for particular types of loop configurations in the loop-gas gas picture of the spin ice ground state manifold; the stability of the spin liquid means that these energetic restrictions on loop configurations are an irrelevant perturbation to the long-wavelength Coulomb description.
+The FSI is a U(1) Coulomb phase like spin ice, with algebraic correlations and ordinary two-fold pinch points.
+This spin liquid retains the spin ice monopole charge quasiparticle excitations, but the zero-charge $T_{1g}$ states (\cref{fig:phase_diagram}(c)) are also energetic excitations.
+These zero-charge excitations can be viewed as an energetic penalty for particular types of loop configurations in the loop-gas picture of the spin ice ground state manifold~\cite{jaubertAnalysisFullyPacked2011} (\cf~\cref{sec:kasteleyn}).
+The stability of the spin liquid means that these energetic restrictions on loop configurations are an irrelevant perturbation to the long-wavelength Coulomb description.

-$\bm{\circ}$ $\bm{T_{1g}}$ --- Denoted in the phase diagram by a magenta arc, this phase is the focus of \cref{sec:frustrated_chains}.
-In this phase, the single-octahedron ground states are the configurations shown in \cref{fig:phase_diagram}(c).
-This phase sits opposite the decoupled AFM chains point, in particular, it contains the point where the Hamiltonian is given $-\widetilde{H}_{\text{AFM chains}}$ [\cref{eq:H_AFM_Chains}], marked in the phase diagram with a magenta disk.
-Its ground states can therefore be formally described as maximal packings of antiferro-spinons.
-Naively, one might expect this phase to exhibit long-range magnetic order with macroscopic dipole moment,
+$\bm{\circ}$ $\bm{T_{1g}}$ \textbf{(Frustrated Chains)} --- Denoted in the phase diagram by a magenta arc, this phase is the focus of \cref{sec:frustrated_chains}.
+In this phase, the single-octahedron ground states are configurations illustrated in \cref{fig:phase_diagram}(c).
+This phase sits opposite the decoupled AFM chains point, so its ground states can be formally described as maximal packings of antiferro-spinons.
+Naively, one might expect this phase to exhibit long-range magnetic order characterized by the net dipole moment order parameter,